KpeM1/betterDiscordAddons/Plugins/AnimateYourStatus/README.md

 ____
 ## END
 Press buttons "Save" and "Apply".
-Settings are saved in .json file and you can edit him w/o discord.
+Settings are saved in .json file.

 > finded and re::coded by me